ideesculture/setup_collectiveaccess_windows/README.md

 CollectiveAccess is used in classrooms for museum curators, collection management... in France.
 Students in museum studies are not always able to install by themselves CollectiveAccess.
 This setup.exe aims to bring that gap BUT it is not to be thought of as a way to have a proper install inside a museum : backup questions are not handled, windows MAMP is not meant to be a secured Apache/MySQL/Php platform to be used as a server...

 Use it to play inside CollectiveAccess, learn and discover.

+## Windows setup is exotic for us...

+I built this tool aimed for testing and students, most are under Win.
+I chose MacOS ages ago, and our servers runs with Debian.
+There are more actual way of doing this, through Wix toolset and MSI, but batch is faster, as we can fastly mimic simple bash scripts :-)